-A vibrant herb compound butter with lemon and chives that instantly upgrades anything it touches-fish, steak, eggs, you name it.
-It's citrusy, salty, and full of spring energy.
+A vibrant herb compound butter with lemon and chives, good on fish, steak, eggs, you name it.
+It's citrusy, salty, and ready in five minutes.

 Why You'll Love Chive Butter